gilbennun/redislabs-docs/content/rs/security/ldap/update-database-acls.md

 - Enable and configure [role-based LDAP]({{< relref "/rs/security/ldap/enable-role-based-ldap.md" >}})
 - Map LDAP groups to [access control roles]({{< relref "/rs/security/ldap/map-ldap-groups-to-roles.md" >}})
 - Learn more about Redis Software [security & practices]({{< relref "/rs/security/" >}})

+missing instruction for ordering acl rules :

+to move the first rule down, the customer has to do the following:

+click on edit db button

+click on edit acl ( pencil icon next to the acl rule)

+the move-up/down arrows appear the rule became editable

+click on the arrow to move down the acl rule

+the acl rule is moved down

+click on the red x icon to cancel the edit

+click on the update db button